Risk assessment FAQs

 The mandatory safety module has been updated and this covers risk assessment.
 It’s available for anyone so this would be a good starting point.
 There is also content in Running Safe Activities (17) and Safety for Managers.

 Remember you’re not alone so work with your leadership team and line manager.
 Also check out the Mandatory Ongoing Safety Training which talks you through the process of doing a risk assessment.
 We’ve also provided some example risk assessments and don’t forget if you’re using the online programme planning tool then the safety alerts there are a great starting point for your risk assessment.

 Yes, risk assessments are not the responsibility of just one person so firstly work with your leadership team.
 If you require more support then speak to your line manager who should be able to point you in the direction of people who can help.
-Safety Coordinators are available within Counties (islands, areas and regions) to help and support; and also permit holders all have to prove their capability with risk assessment in order to get a permit so they may be another resource.
+Safety Advisers are available within Counties (islands, areas and regions) to help and support; and also permit holders all have to prove their capability with risk assessment in order to get a permit so they may be another resource.
 Don’t forget too that Districts and Counties often have deputies with programme responsibility or section leads who can also help.

 Not in its documented form, but ensuring young people understand about risk is a really important element of what we provide within the Scouts.
 This will vary between sections and ages so find a way which works for you to help young people learn about risk (perhaps in the way you explain the rule or boundaries of a game or activity), and understand the controls which you have in place and how they can help keep the activity safe.
 It helps to see safety from a young person’s point of view and it’s also good development for them to as they shape the safety in their own programme.

 You need to agree that with your leadership team but it should be somewhere accessible to the whole team and easily shared when needed with others.
 That might, for example, be an electronic shared folder or hard copy within your meeting place.